ElasticMint/website/drafts/too-many-tests.md

 - Write code to make the test pass
 - Refactor

 Sounds simple.
-But when you are writing tests for each class it quickly becomes frustrating.
+But when you are writing tests for each class, it quickly becomes frustrating.
 Plus, the tests don't drive the design as you've already designed it in your head.

-The problem is that most developers, myself included, tend to think of a class as being a unit.
+The problem is that many developers, myself included, tend to think of a class as being a unit.
 Any tests that you write at that level will only test part of the problem you are trying to solve.
 And when you come back to them 6 months down the line, the chances are you're not going to understand what they do.

 Imagine a requirement to manage a basket on an e-commerce website.
 It might look like this: